malgebary/Azure-Route-Server-MicroHack/README.md

 ```
 👉 **To fix this**, we will need to override default route prefixes (128.0.0.0 and 0.0.0.0/1) learned from ***CSR*** through ARS by creating new routes in UDR **Outside-Interface-RT**, we will point the traffic destined to these prefixes to have next hop type as Internet.

-With this change, as the traffic to default route is being pointed to go over **Internet** there will be no need to have individual route entry pointing the traffic destined to ***On-Prem-VNG*** to **Internet**, so we will update the UDR **Outside-Interface-RT** as follows:
+With this change, as the traffic to default route is being pointed to go over **Internet**, there will be no need to have individual route entry pointing the traffic destined to ***On-Prem-VNG*** to go through **Internet**.

+So we will update the UDR **Outside-Interface-RT** as follows:

-- Add two new route entries, one for traffic destined to 128.0.0.0/1 and other one for traffic destined to 0.0.0.0/1 to have next hop as **Internet**.
+- Add two new route entries, one for traffic destined to 128.0.0.0/1 and one for traffic destined to 0.0.0.0/1 to have next hop as **Internet**.
-- Delete route entry **To-On-Prem-VNG**
+- Delete route entry **To-On-Prem-VNG**.

 ```
 az network route-table route create --name Internet-Prefix1 --resource-group Route-Server --route-table-name Outside-Interface-RT --address-prefix 128.0.0.0/1 --next-hop-type Internet